How Have US Elections Impacted the Stock Market?

-The following article is an excerpt from our FREE US Election Guide that analyzes how US Presidential elections have historically impacted the US dollar, stock market, and gold.
+The following article is an excerpt from our FREE US Election Guide that analyzes how US Presidential elections have historically impacted the US dollar, stock market, and gold that we are republishing the in the run-up to the inauguration on January 20th.
 Please click the link above for more election analysis!

 How Have US Elections Impacted the Stock Market?